Geographic Information Science

 You can also study Bachelor of Science (Geographic Information Science) as part of a double degree program with Bachelor of Science (Applied Geology).

-To enrol in the geographic information science, you must apply for the Bachelor of Science (Science) and satisfy the necessary prerequisites for this program.
+To enrol in the Geographic Information Science course, you must apply for the Bachelor of Science (Science) and satisfy the necessary prerequisites for this program.

 Admission criteria for Australian and New Zealand students